xuankimtran/docs-1/pages/katalon-studio/docs/bamboo-addon.md

     - "/katalon-studio/docs/bamboo-integration.html"
 description:
 ---
+> Katalon TestOps CI is an easier way to execute Katalon Studio tests remotely or schedule remote Katalon Studio execution.
+[Learn more](https://docs.katalon.com/katalon-analytics/docs/kt-remote-execution.html)

 The Katalon DevOps for Bamboo plugin enables you to download, deploy and execute Katalon Studio tests on Bamboo CI server automatically.
 Try it for free on [Atlassian Marketplace](https://marketplace.atlassian.com/apps/1220235/katalon-devops-for-bamboo).

 ## Prerequisites